EFWob/OdroidGoRadio/README.md

 	* Base64 (by Arturo Guadalupi, v1.0.0) (new for this release)
 	* ArduinoJson (by Benoit Blanchon, v6.13.0) (new for this release)
 	* LittleFS_esp32 (by lorol v1.0.6) (new for this release) (likely to become part of the ESP32-Core v2.x.x)
+	* https://github.com/pschatzmann/ESP32-A2DP.git (v1.0.7) for Bluetooth-playpack.
+It looks like this library is not available from the Arduino library manager.
+You have to download it to your libraries folder fom github yourself.

 * Other versions might work too, its just untested.
 Please let me know if you encounter any difficulties.
 * Select Board "M5Stack-FIRE" and Partition Scheme "Large SPIFFS".
 In fact, any board definition should be fine, however the ones with